-The central face of the plinth has imposing figures of elephants and lions which gives an impression that the entire structure rests on their back
+- The central face of the plinth has imposing figures of elephants and lions which give an impression that the entire structure rests on their back.

-It has three-tiered sikhara or tower which resembles the sikhara of the Mamallapuram rathas
+- It has three-tiered shikhara or tower which resembles the sikhara of the Mamallapuram rathas.

-The sculptures in Ellora and Elephanta has close similarities
+- The sculptures in Ellora and Elephanta have close similarities.

 Other facts of Rashtrakutas

-They stimulated the Arab trade by maintaining friendship with them.
+- They stimulated the Arab trade by maintaining a friendship with them.

 For IAS preparation, also see NCERT history notes on: